JohnnyErnest/LexerParser/README.md

 # LexerParser

 ![Screenshot](https://raw.githubusercontent.com/JohnnyErnest/LexerParser/main/ParserImage.png)
-Figure 1) An example of some HTML syntax being processed as EBNF rules to highlight a user entered piece of HTML source code.
+**Figure 1**) An example use case of LexerParser, some HTML syntax being processed via EBNF rules to syntax highlight a user entered HTML source code document.

-LexerParser is a C# Lexical Analyzer and Parser with JSON configuration and partial Extended Backus-Naur Form support (https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) for parsing context-free grammars expressed in EBNF, or more directly from a JSON configuration, from a user input text string or a document such as Html, CSS, SQL, expression calculators, etc. EBNF configurations will generally be smaller than JSON configurations, as the Lexer/Parser generates Rules/Sequences from EBNF at runtime into the same base objects that are built from the included JSON configurations.
+LexerParser is a C# Lexical Analyzer and Parser that uses a JSON configuration as well as partial Extended Backus-Naur Form support (https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) for parsing context-free grammars expressed in EBNF.
+You can then enter text strings to be parsed by the resulting Parser and retrieve an AST node tree of ParserResults.

 Rather than building a static code file beforehand from a static set of rules from a third party tool, LexerParser lets you add and remove Lexer Rules and Parser Sequences dynamically at runtime.
-However, it doesn't transpile them to executing code yet.
-The tool is currently made for doing things like analyzing syntax trees, providing syntax highlighting, and checking for well-formed input data.

 **Example Usage**: